This article has links to products and services we recommend, which we may make a commission from.

 The Wonderfood Museum is located in the core of Georgetown or Penang Old Town.

-Celebrating Penang Food Cultures
+Celebrating Malaysian Food Cultures

 When we first arrived in Penang, we were surprised to find the different cultural influences stirred into one delicious “melting pot.”

 There is a Chinese saying that says “food is the basic necessity of all mankind”.
 Therefore, the best way to get to know a country or her people is by knowing the local foods.

-This museum brings you into Malaysian food and the cultural diversity from its multi-ethnic population.
+This museum brings you into Malaysian food and the cultural diversity from its multiethnic population.

 “You have to taste a culture to understand it”

 Indian food is brought to life in wall art that shows the different traditional Indian foods.

-Peranakan food which is a blend of Chinese and Malay cooking is highlighted on a beautiful centerpiece, with dishes, desserts, spices and the traditional cooking pots.
+Peranakan food, which is a blend of Chinese and Malay cooking, is highlighted on a beautiful centerpiece, with dishes, desserts, spices and the traditional cooking pots.

 Super Realistic Giant Food Sculptures

-Everywhere you look at are some of Malaysia’s and the world’s most amazing foods in a visually stimulating manner.
+Everywhere you look are some of Malaysia’s – and the world’s – most amazing foods in a larger than life manner.

 With the giant and ultra realistic food replicas you are literally taken into the food.